Mentors bring hope to foster children through fly fishing

 “It can be scared, or it can be so much joy that you got to make sure they don’t drop the rod with the fish still on it.
 It’s just total excitement,” said Schubert.

-But every single one of the mentors said this is more than just fly fishing.
+But every single one of the mentors says this is more than just fly fishing.

 “It’s the contact ability for those individuals that are participating, those young youth who are very influential, to have an adult that they can trust and depend on.
 Because one of the things we don’t want to do is let them down,” said Scott, who adds they never cancel a session even if there is bad weather.
 “They’ve had a lot of disappointments in their life, and we want to give them hope, give them some trust in adults, bring them here, show them that we care about them.”